 How Much Does Assisted Living Cost Per Month in Florida?

-Monthly pricing varies by city, care level, and community type, with certain South Florida metro areas exceeding $5,800 per month.
+Monthly pricing varies by city, care level, and community type, with South Florida metro areas often exceeding the statewide median due to higher demand and real estate costs.

 Assisted Living Costs by City in Florida